 Travel onto Limerick City.
 Tonight you will overnight at the Clayton Hotel Limerick overlooking the banks of the broad majestic Shannon.

-Stop over in the Blind Piper Pub.
+Stopover in the Blind Piper Pub.
 Here you will have a traditional Irish Pub Lunch.
-Located in the in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
+Located in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
 Who is the Blind Piper you might ask?
 The Blind Piper is Mici Cumba O'Sullivan, who was born nearby in 1835 and became one of Ireland's most famous pipers.

 Continue on via the pretty village of Sneem, Moll's Gap, Ladies View and along the Killarney Lakes to Killarney Town.
 There will be free time in Killarney Town before returning to the Clayton Hotel Limerick.